Maxusmusti/open-set-lid/README.md

 ## Project Summary
 Building an accessible, robust, and general solution for open-set speech language identification.
+ - Capable of identifying know languages with high accuracy, but also recognizing and learning unknown languages on-the-fly without having to retrain the foundation TDNN model.
+ - Highly portable, with not only full-system inference being possible on incredibly lightweight hardware, but even full model training on reasonable developer hardware (single-gpu, 32GB RAM system can train in a matter of hours).

 Also building a diverse, high-coverage, open-source speech dataset spanning over 50 languages.
+ - Used to make the system robust and generalized.
+ - Not only coverage of most language families, but targeted diversity in speakers and dialects within each language as well.

 ## CU MultiLang Dataset
 The full dataset can be accessed at the below link: